sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-12-09-primer-chapter10.md

 - when you pass a predicate, you can use the `overloaded` version or the `_if` version
     * the reason why there are 2 ways to do the same thing is because the `_if` version and normal version takes the **same** number arguments
     * hence, to avoid any possible ambiguities, the library provides separate named versions for these algorithms
-- if you don't want to change the original sequnce, try the `_copy` version of it
+- if you don't want to change the original sequence, try the `_copy` version of it

 ## Container-Specific Algorithms